Videos and Animations about Genomic Science

 Your DNA holds vital, life-saving information not only for your health but for people you don’t know.
 This animation explains that “in a land of many multis,” such as the United States, identifying genomic variants is critical for people with mixed genetic ancestry who need a donor match.

 It’s a superb example of precision medicine to save lives.
 Bioinformatics scientists at Be the Match developed the data collection tools to find the variants.
-Learn more about these innovative researchers and view other videos and animations about genomic science in my Vimeo Library.
+Learn more about these innovative researchers and view other videos and animations about genomic science on Vimeo and my YouTube channel.